 Studying tabla and sitar at the Rotterdam’s Conservatory, now known as Codarts in the early 90’s, I wrote my thesis on tabla.
 I will also share here some interesting parts from this paper.

 And as a service I will explain some basic instrument maintenance.
 It’s for those of you who are new to the instruments so you understand a little more how to care for them.

 If you want to buy or sell an instrument, then I will add your request to my “selling and buying an instrument” page.
 Send details of your instrument and some good quality photos with your request and I will add it to the page.
 If you sell your instrument via my page then I will ask you for a small commission.

 This website has almost 150 pages, so if anything is unclear, contact me and I'll try to improve it.
 Also, if there is any part of this website that you feel is incorrect or can be different in any way, please let me know.
 I am open to any ideas and also to constructive comments that will improve the site and the information included in it.
 Some of the articles are a little outdated so if anyone has up to date information for me I would be happy to hear from you.
 I’m not a scholar, but just someone who wishes to share his ideas.

-In my enthusiasm I included many photos from the Internet and forgot to note down the sources.
-If you recognise your picture and want the copyright mentioned, accept my apology and please contact me to correct that.
+In my enthusiasm I included many photos and quotations from the Internet and forgot to note down the sources.
+If you recognise your picture or text and want me to reference it, or have the copyright mentioned, accept my apology and please contact me.
+I will be happy to correct that.